Looking for volunteers

 - Emergency assistance to help seniors with basic needs, such as medicine, transportation, home repairs, utilities, and rent

-- Housing navigation and placement at one of our three senior affordable residences
+- Housing navigation and placement at one of our four senior affordable residences

 - Enrichment activities that reduce social isolation and connect seniors to friends and support